naymspace/generator-naymspace-wp-plugin/README.md

 #### index.php

+Please have a look at [wordpress' codex](https://codex.wordpress.org/Writing_a_Plugin#File_Headers), which explains how to setup a plugins metadata.
-This is where your plugin's **options** go, that you want to be configured via the Backend.
-Add them to your plugin's Base::options hash like so:
+This is where your plugin's **options**, that you want to be configured via the Backend, go as well.
+You can add them to your plugin's Base::$options hash (in index.php):

     'someOption' => array(
         'id'    => '<%= namespace %>-someOption',